 If you learned something, don’t keep it to yourself.
 Go out and teach others.
 Maybe you think your life is not worthy of such an honor, maybe you think you’re just an ordinary person.
 And that might be true.
 But there are millions of ordinary persons in this world who can benefit from your experience.

 Sometimes all you have to do is to live a life of freedom.
 Live the adventure, become extraordinaire and others will pick up.
 It’s called inspiration.
-Focus on what you do better and in the end, other people will tune in to your vibration and start to do extraordinaire stuff by themselves.
-Be a great blogger a loving father or just you.
+Focus on what you do best and in the end, other people will tune in to your vibration and start to do extraordinaire stuff by themselves.
+Be a great blogger a super parent or just you.
 But be great at being you.

 If inspiration is not enough, don’t be afraid to push it further, to motivate directly.
 Motivation does not last, they say, but so it’s bathing.
 This is why is recommended to be done every day (Zig Ziglar said that, not me).
 Make a list of what motivates you and share it.
 You’ll be surprised how many people will care about it.